Canada – United States Regulatory Cooperation Council (RCC)

 - information sharing;

 - technical work-sharing;

 - risk assessment methodology.

 The agencies are open to other areas of potential cooperation, including areas of cooperation based on input from stakeholders.
 If the agencies agree, additional work areas may be pursued, and the Governance structure may be modified if necessary.

-The meetings will also be used to discuss how Environment Canada, in partnership with Health Canada, and EPA can continue to align these efforts with on-going work under the Organisation for Economic Co-operation and Development (OECD) and will leverage this forum to further dialogue with stakeholders.
+The meetings will also be used to discuss how Environment and Climate Change Canada, in partnership with Health Canada, and EPA can continue to align these efforts with on-going work under the Organisation for Economic Co-operation and Development (OECD) and will leverage this forum to further dialogue with stakeholders.

-RCC workplans will be posted on the Environment Canada website and US Department of Commerce, International Trade Administration website.
+RCC workplans will be posted on the Environment and Climate Change Canada website and US Department of Commerce, International Trade Administration website.
 Deliverables and timelines will be provided along with key contact points for further information.